1fx-eth/contracts/README.md

 Run `npx hardhat test test/1fx/1fx.spec.ts` to execute the unit tests.

+The unit tests set up a complete Aave protocol and open the leveraged positions through the OneFXSlots.
+The resulting borrowing and collateral balances are validated in the tests.

 # Deployments on Polygon PoS

 The following list contains all our live deployments on Polyogon (chainId 137):